mitsumehta/learning-library/solutions-library/hyperion-move-improve/provision/provision.md

 ## Introduction

-This lab walks you through the steps to provision all the required resources for running Hyperion on OCI.
-We will use a resource manager zip folder to provision the resources.
+This lab walks you through the steps to provision all the required resources for running Hyperion on OCI using a resource manager package

 Estimated Lab Time: 40 minutes

-### About Product/Technology
-Enter background information here..

 ### Objectives